 UWS 17.18 Petition for restoration of rights after suspension or expulsion.
 A respondent who has been suspended may petition to have their student status, rights, and privileges restored before the suspension has expired by its own terms under s.
 UWS 17.17 (2).
 A respondent who has been expelled may petition for the right to apply for readmission.
-The petition shall be in writing and directed to the chief administrative officer of the institution from which the respondent was suspended or expelled or from a different University of Wisconsin institution to which the respondent seeks admission.
+The petition shall be in writing and directed to the chief administrative officer of the institution from which the respondent was suspended or expelled from a different University of Wisconsin institution to which the respondent seeks admission.
 The chief administrative officer shall make the readmission decision.
 In cases of sexual misconduct, the readmission decision shall be made in consultation with the Title IX Coordinator and reasonable attempts shall be made to notify the complainant of any change to the disciplinary outcome.
 If enrolled as a student at the time of the petition, the complainant shall be provided opportunity to respond to the petition prior to the readmission decision.

 History: CR 08-099: cr.
 Register August 2009 No. 644, eff.
 9-1-09; CR 15-060: am.
 Register June 2016 No. 726, eff.
 7-1-16; CR 20-062: am.
 Register May 2021 No. 785, eff.
-6-1-21; correction made under s.
-35.17, Stats., Register September 2021 No. 789.
+6-1-21.

 UWS 17.19 Emergency suspension.
-(1) The chief administrative officer may impose an emergency suspension on a respondent, pending final institutional action on a report of nonacademic misconduct, in accordance with the procedures of this section.
+(1) The chief administrative officer may impose an emergency suspension on a respondent, pending final institutional action on a report of non-academic misconduct, in accordance with the procedures of this section.